Skip to content

 Microwave Oven

 A microwave can offer a swift substitute for a pressure cooker, but it lacks versatility.
-Just like the name says, a microwave utilizes microwave technology to prepare food.
+As the name says, a microwave utilizes microwave technology to prepare food.

-The microwaves produced in the microwave oven bounce back and forward and get absorbed in the food being cooked.
+The microwaves produced in the microwave oven bounce back and forth and get absorbed in the food being cooked.
 As the food continues to absorb the microwave’s energy, it cooks through.

 Some microwave models have a feature that can roast meat.
 You can also prepare your veggies rapidly by adding a little water for them to be steamed from the inside.

-There is a popular myth that microwaves reduce food’s nutritional contents, but that is not true.
+There is a popular myth that microwaves reduce food’s nutritional content, but that is not true.
 Microwave ovens are entirely safe and effective for cooking.

 Crock-Pot